 Is reading The Polar Express one of your family’s holiday traditions?

-I vaguely remember a teacher reading it to my class in elementary school, but hadn’t given it a thought until a few years ago.
+I vaguely remember a teacher reading it to my class in elementary school, but I hadn’t given it a thought until a few years ago.

 See, my oldest has been obsessed with trains since before he was 2 years old.
-So, when I started looking for fun, Seattle Christmas events a few years ago, I discovered The Polar Express™ Train Ride in Elbe, WA (about 90 minutes from Seattle.)
+So, when I started looking for fun Seattle Christmas events a few years ago, I discovered The Polar Express™ Train Ride in Elbe, WA (about 90 minutes from Seattle.)

-Basically, it’s a themed-train ride that takes guests from the station in Elbe, WA to the Logging Museum in Mineral, WA.
-Everyone stays on board the entire time and there is entertainment and refreshments.
+Basically, it’s a themed train ride that takes guests from the station in Elbe, WA to the Logging Museum in Mineral, WA.
+Everyone stays on board the entire time, and there is entertainment and refreshments.

-We also did The Polar Express™ Train Ride up in Squamish, BC a few years ago.
+We also did The Polar Express™ Train Ride up in Squamish, BC, a few years ago.
 You can read all about it here.

 The Polar Express™ Train Ride is based on the movie version, which stars Tom Hanks.
-The movie has a lot more detail and a signature song that they sing before guest hop on the train.
+The movie has a lot more detail and a signature song that they sing before guests hop on the train.

-I’d recommend reading the book and watching the movie prior to your train ride, if you want to fully immerse yourself in the experience.
+I’d recommend reading the book and watching the movie prior to your train ride if you want to immerse yourself fully in the experience.

 What to Expect on The Polar Express™ Train Ride